Code-Institute-Submissions/Akragas/README.md

 ### Content
 * Quotes are attributed to original authors
-* All other text was adapted by Charlie Kranz from a variety of online and hardcopy resources:
+* All other text was written by Charlie Kranz based on a variety of online resources (and one book):
     - <https://www.brown.edu/Departments/Joukowsky_Institute/courses/greekpast/4770>
     - <http://www.perseus.tufts.edu/hopper/artifact?name=Akragas&object=site>
     - <https://www.ancient.eu/agrigento/>